onepanelio/core-docs/docs/deployment/overview.md

 sidebar_label: Overview
 ---

-You can install Onepanel Core on:
+You can install Onepanel on:

 - Public cloud
 - Single node cluster on desktop, edge or cloud